break-stuff/wc-storybook-helpers/README.md

 1. Uses types to intelligently provide better controls
 2. Prevents name collisions when attributes, properties, slots, and CSS shadow parts share the same name
-3. Provides two-way binding for controls and attributes
+3. Provides a template with bindings for attributes, properties, CSS custom properties, and CSS shadow parts.
-4. Provides a template with bindings for attributes, properties, CSS custom properties, and CSS shadow parts.
+4. Provides two-way binding for controls and attributes in the template

 ## Before You Install